-- If you are going to use various short activities in lectures, including diagram and table manipulation, completing proofs, etc., does this enable you to do more creative things in seminars?
-For example, you could reduce the amount of 'drilling' in seminars (such as going through numerical exercises) and increase the amount of debate on policy issues (see chapter on seminars).
+- If you are going to use various short activities in lectures including diagram and table manipulation, completing proofs, etc., or if you are going to use some lecture slots for workshops (see Case Study 2 below), does this enable you to do more creative things in seminars?
+For example, you could reduce the amount of 'drilling' in seminars (such as going through numerical exercises) and increase the amount of debate on policy issues (see chapter on small group teaching).

 - Do you use some of the time in seminars to allow students to ask about points they did not understand in the lectures?
 Do you actively encourage them to do this?
 If so, are there any other ways of achieving the same objectives that you might consider using, such as discussion boards to which you reply or student self-support groups (see archived chapter on VLEs)?
 These alternatives could release seminar time for other activities and prevent them becoming in part a repeat of the lecture.